nadiaspn0503/Module-5-Practical-Application-1/README.md

 The acceptance of the bar coupons for drivers who go to a cheap restaurant more than 4 times a month (4-8, and greater than 8 times a month) with an income below $50K (Less than $12500','$12500 - $24999','$25000 - $37499','$37500 - $49999) is about 45.35%.
 The acceptance of the bar coupons for all other drivers is about 40.11%.

 ## Carry out & Take Away Coupon Analysis
-The demographics that affect the acceptance and rejection of Carry out & Take Away coupons can be idetified once a DataFrame of just the Carry out & Take Away coupons is created.
+The demographics that affect the acceptance and rejection of Carry out & Take Away coupons can be identified once a DataFrame of just the Carry out & Take Away coupons is created.
 From this DataFrame it is identified that the proportion of the total Carry out & Take Away coupons that are accepted is about 73.55%.
-With a significant amount of the coupons being accepted, the specifc demographics contributing to driver acceptance or rejection of Carry out & Take Away coupons is observed.
+With a significant amount of the coupons being accepted, the specific demographics contributing to driver acceptance or rejection of Carry out & Take Away coupons are observed.
 This is done through 4 different observations.

 1. Comparing the Carry out & Take Away coupon acceptance rate of drivers who went get take out 3 times or fewer a month to those who went more.